OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 RDFox uses different algorithms depending on whether the datastore has any data in it, and whether data or rules are being added or deleted.

-In most cases, only one option is compatible so RDFox makes this choice for you.
-For example, the **Add Rules** algorithm cannot be used to add data.
+In most cases, RDFox makes this choice for you.

-However, there is one important exception.

-Data can be added either by Materialisation (**Mat**) or via Incremental Addition (**Addition**).
+When there is already data in a datastore, we can use Materialisation (**Mat**) or Incremental Addition (**Addition**).

-RDFox used **Mat** when adding data into a store that doesn't yet contain data (rules are allowed).
-This occurs when importing data for the first time or it can be forced by using the shell command **remat** to re-materialise the entire datastore.
+RDFox uses **Mat** when reasoning is triggered for the first time - data store that doesn't yet contain data (rules are allowed) and it is just being added.
+This can also be forced by using the shell command **remat** (or equivalent APIs) to re-materialise the entire datastore.

 On the other hand, **Incremental Addition** is used when data already exists in the store and more is added.

-**Incremental Addition** strictly considers only the change, which is optimal for small changes but may have to retract some inferred facts because of the change which is very computationally expensive.
+**Incremental Addition** strictly considers only the change, which is optimal for small changes but may have to retract some inferred facts because of the change, which is very computationally expensive.

-**Materialisation** on the other hand will never have to compute retraction as it always starts from a clean sheet, so can be much more efficient for large data changes where many previously inferred facts no longer hold.
+**Materialisation** on the other hand will never have to compute retraction as it always starts from a clean slate, so can be much more efficient for large data changes where many previously inferred facts no longer hold.

 Depending on the contents of the datastore, one can be vastly more efficient than the other and can make a huge difference to your load times.